ocsigen/ocsigen-start/template.distillery/README.md

 you have configured previously.
 Depending on your setup, you may need to start the emulator before running the command.

-To run the application on a connected device (through USB), use:
+To run the application on a connected device, use:

 ```
 make APP_SERVER=http://${YOUR_SERVER} APP_REMOTE=no run-android